Solas (Dragon Age): Inquisition

-Gita Jackson from Kotaku dislikes the character on a personal level, but acknowledges him as a complex and well-written character.
-The opening paragraph of her opinion piece reads: "Solas is one of the best-written characters in video games.
+Gita Jackson from Kotaku dislikes the character on a personal level, but acknowledges him as a complex, well-written character who felt real which she thought contributed to his popularity.
+Jackson opined, "Solas is one of the best-written characters in video games.
 It's hard for me to think of a character whose loathsome worldview is so well developed, who, even when he's on your side, manages to be a complete piece of shit about everything.
 He is a such a great character that I want to strangle that dude with my bare hands".
-In her opinion piece published in response to Jackson's article about Solas, Angela D. Mitchell finds the character "too complex, too trapped, and too tragic" for her to despise.
+She commented that "in some twisted way, my hatred of Solas makes me a fan, inasmuch as I hope he comes back for later games and I can tell him how I really feel.
+I empathize with Solas.
+I truly understand why he is so condescending, thinks he knows the solution to everything, is dismissive of other points of view, and is a massive racist".
+She enjoyed that an Inquisition scene gave the option of punching "Solas in the face".
+In an opinion rebuttal piece to Jackson's article about Solas, Angela D. Mitchell of Fandomentals found the character "too complex, too trapped, and too tragic" for her to despise.
+Mitchell opined that Jackson "praises his complexity, yet the entire essay ignores that complexity and paints him as an egotistical, two-dimensional tool, disregarding the moments in which he actually demonstrates humility, compassion, or self-awareness".
+Mitchell commented, "I like that Solas begins in arrogance—it's appropriate and ironic, especially as his journey—by the time of his final, crucial meeting with Flemeth—ends in penitence, guilt and grief" and that "Solas knows his path can only end in death and lonely darkness".